alaison-benny/cloud-native-ecommerce-platform/docs/interview-explanation.md

 # Interview Explanation Guide to Recruiters

-This document is intended to explain the architectural and operational decisions made in this project during a DevOps or SRE interview.
+This document is intended to explain the architectural and operational decisions made in this project.

 ## 1. How I designed the architecture
 I chose a microservices architecture to ensure independent scalability and maintainability.